My teaching philosophy boils down to this: Don’t be a jerk. Give your students the benefit of the doubt.

 - Is it healthy or realistic to assume students are lying or manipulating you?

-I’ve had some shitty teachers because I’ve had a whole lot of school.
+I’ve had some bad teachers because I’ve had a whole lot of school.
 One yelled at the class and told us our ideas were “pablum” because we didn’t mimic his conclusions.
 He was special.
 One, a terrible writer, tried to convince me that accessible writing was bad writing.
 My sixth-grade teacher hated smart kids and bullied and intimidated them in front of the class.
 They were all either adversarial towards students or easily threatened.
 They lacked ego strength.
-They were bullies who got off on the power distance between themselves and their students.
+They were bullies who took advantage of the power distance between themselves and their students.

 The thing that ties together the best of my teachers and professors is this: Grace.
 Assuming the best, but being able to critique in a concise but kind way.
 Having clear boundaries but being willing to hear critical feedback.
 Having compassion for students and genuinely liking or loving teaching.
 Having ego strength and being willing to deal with setbacks and failure as steps on the path towards being better rather than blaming students.
 They had humility and compassion mixed with a goodly amount of confidence in their own abilities and a willingness to learn and improve.

 My university is usually pretty hands-off when it comes to how we run our classrooms as long as we are in compliance with the law, and those of us who have been sounding the alarm on student mental health are often ignored.
-But this semester the shit really hit the fan in the form of Snowvid — the mass power, gas, and water outages in Texas due to a snowstorm and prolonged freeze.
+But this semester things got much worse in the form of Snowvid — the mass power, gas, and water outages in Texas due to a snowstorm and prolonged freeze.
 We were all affected, me included.
-It sucked.
+It was awful.
 The university urged us to give students extra grace: time on assignments, absences, etc. Most of us did.
 Some didn’t.
 Too many of my students told me about teachers holding Zoom classes on days the university was closed due to the freeze (after explicitly telling faculty not to hold classes or give tests) or giving exams the first day back.

 If your main joy in teaching is really schadenfreude and you relish the power you have to make your students’ lives suck, please find another profession.
 If you are more concerned about being hoodwinked than you are about your students learning, why are you teaching?
 It can’t be the money.

 Stressed-out students don’t learn well.
 (Stressed out teachers have issues too — believe me.
-My memory this year has been shit.)
-Further stressing them out when you could extend them some grace is just sadistic bullshit.
+My memory this year has been affected.)
+Further stressing them out when you could extend them some grace is just sadistic.
 I am so tired of hearing about “weed-out” classes that result in students dropping out of school.
 The students who really don’t want to be there will leave, believe me.
-You should not have a free pass to be an asshole because you teach a difficult course.
+You should not have a free pass to be an jerk because you teach a difficult course.